 How long Is a Schengen Visa Valid for?

 The visitors’ Schengen visa permits international travelers entry into the Schengen Area countries for a maximum of 90 days.
 All travel must be completed within a maximum of 180 days.
 In some cases, for frequent travelers to the region, you may apply for and be granted a multiple entry visa.
 This will allow you to travel back and forth to Europe without having to reapply each time.
 However, the maximum length of each trip must remain less than 90 days.

 Schengen Visa Insurance Requirements

-Travel to the Schengen area for a trip of more than three months requires travel insurance which meets a minimum level of coverage.
-This requirement is for all travelers to Europe, regardless if you are traveling for pleasure or business, in a group or on your own.
+Travel to the Schengen area for a trip of more than three months requires travel insurance that meets a minimum level of coverage.
+This requirement is for all travelers to Europe, regardless if you are traveling for pleasure or business, in a group, or on your own.
 The Schengen travel insurance plan must be valid throughout the territory of the member states and should cover the entire period of stay.
 Many of the Schengen area countries will require a visa letter (see below) from your insurance company with proof that you meet the coverage requirements.
 The letter will need to have your complete name (matching your passport) and your date of birth.
 Check with your embassy or consulate about any other specific health insurance minimums because they can vary.
 Typically, the insurance requirements include:

 - A minimum medical insurance requirement is EUR 30,000 – approximately USD 50,000.